-While American Wood Reface can complete all structural cabinetry modifications and build out your new island, the actual removal of walls is something we would need to coordinate with a third party contractor.
+While American Wood Reface can complete all structural cabinetry modifications and build out your new island, the actual removal of walls is something we would need to coordinate with a third-party contractor.
 Combining traditional remodeling techniques with cabinet refacing can achieve your dream kitchen and keep remodeling costs to a minimum.

 Take a Step Toward Transforming Your Small Kitchen

-Are you ready to turn your small kitchen design into a more open space?
+Are you ready to turn your small kitchen design into more open space?
 The team at American Wood Reface can help you achieve that.
 Contact us today to schedule a free in-home consultation!